slub/data.slub-dresden.de/doc/api_endpoints/authority_provider.md

 layout: default

 title: /{authority_provider}
-nav_order: 5
+nav_order: 4
 parent: "API endpoints"

 ---

 # Query LOD API by searching for authority provider's ID

-In case you know the ID of your dataset for one of the listed authority providers, you can use this id If one only needs results for certain entities the `/{entity_index}` can be used.
+In case you know the ID of your dataset for one of the listed [authority providers](#authority-providers), you can use this ID
+If one only needs results for certain entities the `/{entity_index}` can be used.
 This makes it possible to look - for example - just for results in organizations or persons.

 ## Usage